dart-lang/test/doc/package_config.md

 ### `names`

-This field restricts the tests run by the runner to those whose names match the given regular expressions.
+This field causes the runner to only run tests whose names match the given regular expressions.
 A test's name must match *all* regular expressions in `names`, as well as containing all strings in [`plain_names`](#plain_names), in order to be run.